nicolaavogel/Project/README.md

 # Project
 Thesis preparation project: "Improving prediction models on metabarcoding data"

+This projects was completed at the Department of GeoGenetics, GLOBE Institute, University of Copenhagen and supervised by [Tobias Guldberg Frøslev](https://github.com/tobiasgf), who also provided all the data.
+This project is based on Fløjgaard et al*.’s (2019)[[1]](#1) publication and aimed to improve their prediction models.

 ABSTRACT:

 Predictive modelling is a tool in data analysis to predict an unknown class or predict a future event with statistical methods.
 Applying predictive models to metabarcoding data takes the underlying patterns of present and absent species, and then predict different kinds of ecological factors.
-This method was used in the publication of ​ Fløjgaard et al.’s (2019) to predict environmental factors, geographical locations and different habitat types.
-The data samples used was metabarcoded eDNA from soil and came from 130 different sites across Denmark. ​ Fløjgaard et al ​ .’s (2019) study aimed to show the potential for provenance prediction in forensic science and the importentness of eDNA in forensic ecology.
+This method was used in the publication of *Fløjgaard et al*.’s (2019)[[1]](#1) to predict environmental factors, geographical locations and different habitat types.
+The data samples used was metabarcoded eDNA from soil and came from 130 different sites across Denmark. *Fløjgaard et al*.’s (2019)[[1]](#1) study aimed to show the potential for provenance prediction in forensic science and the importentness of eDNA in forensic ecology.
 While showing good results for predicting environmental gradients, the prediction of geographic origins and habitat types showed some difficulties.